Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

 You want to make sure it's easy to read and not too distracting.

+!!! danger
+     **All examples on this page assume 1080p video.**<br>
+     If you are working with some other resolution, you may need to adjust values accordingly.

 !!! example "Styles used by various groups"
     === "Kaleido"